Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 — continue mechanical ventilation;

-- if mechanical ventilation was carried out with room air, foresee the transition to the use of 100% oxygen, the need for tracheal intubation.
+— if mechanical ventilation was carried out with room air, anticipate the transition to the use of 100% oxygen, the need for tracheal intubation.

-3. Heart rate less than 60 beats in 1 minute; chickpeas:
+3. Heart rate is less than 60 beats per minute:

-- start an indirect cardiac massage with a frequency of 90 compressions per minute, continue mechanical ventilation with 100% oxygen with a frequency of 30 breaths per minute and determine the need for tracheal intubation.
+- begin chest compressions at a rate of 90 compressions per minute, continue mechanical ventilation with 100% oxygen at a rate of 30 breaths per minute, and determine the need for tracheal intubation.

-Heart rate control is carried out every 30 s until it exceeds 100 beats per minute and spontaneous breathing is established.
+Heart rate is monitored every 30 s until it exceeds 100 beats per minute and spontaneous breathing is established.

-Ventilation for several minutes requires the introduction of an orogastric tube (8F) in order to prevent the stomach from bloating with air and subsequent regurgitation of gastric contents.
+Carrying out mechanical ventilation for several minutes requires the introduction of an orogastric tube (8F) in order to prevent inflation of the stomach with air and subsequent regurgitation of gastric contents.

-Indirect cardiac massage indicated if the heart rate is less than 60 beats per minute after 30 seconds of effective ventilation of the lungs with 100% oxygen.
+Indirect cardiac massage indicated if heart rate is less than 60 beats per minute after 30 seconds of effective ventilation with 100% oxygen.

-An indirect cardiac massage is performed by pressing on the lower third of the sternum.
-She is below conditional line that connects the nipples.
+Perform indirect cardiac massage by pressing on the lower third of the sternum.
+She is below conditional line, which connects the nipples.
 It is important not to press on the xiphoid process to avoid rupture of the liver.

-Two techniques of indirect massage are used, according to which the sternum is pressed:
+Two indirect massage techniques are used, according to which pressure is applied to the sternum:

-the first - two thumbs, while the rest of the fingers of both hands support the back;
+first - two thumbs, while the remaining fingers of both hands support the back;

-the second - with the tips of two fingers of one hand: II and III or III and IV; while the other hand supports the back.
+the second - with the tips of two fingers of one hand: II and III or III and IV; while the second hand supports the back.

-The depth of pressure should be one third of the anteroposterior chest diameter.
+The depth of compression should be one third of the anteroposterior diameter of the chest.

-The frequency of pressing is 90 per minute.
+The frequency of pressure is 90 per minute.

-It is important to coordinate the chest compressions with mechanical ventilation, avoiding the simultaneous carrying out of both procedures, and not to remove the fingers from the surface of the chest in the pause between pressures.
-After every three pressures on the sternum, a pause is made for ventilation, after which the pressures are repeated, etc. For 2 s, you need to make 3 pressure on the sternum (90 in 1 minute) and one ventilation (30 in 1 minute).
+It is important to coordinate chest compressions with mechanical ventilation, avoiding performing both procedures simultaneously, and not removing your fingers from the surface of the chest during the pause between pressures.
+After every three pressures on the sternum, a pause is made for ventilation, after which the pressures are repeated, etc. In 2 seconds you need to make 3 pressures on the sternum (90 per 1 minute) and one ventilation (30 per 1 minute).
 Stop chest compressions if the heart rate is more than 60 beats per minute.

-Tracheal intubation can be carried out at all stages of re; animation, in particular:
+Tracheal intubation can be carried out at all stages of resuscitation, in particular:

-- if necessary, suck the meconium from the trachea;
+- if necessary, suck out meconium from the trachea;

-- if necessary, continuous ventilation in order to increase its efficiency;
+— if long-term ventilation is necessary to increase its effectiveness;

 - to facilitate the coordination of chest compressions and ventilation;